August 2021 Electronic Health Records/EHR System software Update

 20. Partial Invalidity.
 The invalidity of any portion of this Agreement shall not affect the validity of the remainder of this Agreement as long as the primary intent and purpose of this Agreement is not materially affected.

 21. Entire Agreement.
 This Agreement, the executed INSYNC HCS Term Sheet, and the INSYNC HCS EMR/PM Terms and Conditions of Use constitute the entire understanding and agreement between the Parties hereto.
 A fully executed copy shall be deemed an original for all purposes.

 22. Captions.
 The captions of the paragraphs of this Agreement are for convenience and reference only and are not to be considered in construing this Agreement.

-23. Governing Law.
-This Agreement shall be governed by and construed in accordance with the internal laws of State of Florida, without reference to its principles of conflict of laws.
-Practice hereby agrees to consent to personal jurisdiction of the state and federal courts situated within State of Florida for purposes of enforcing this Agreement, and waive any objection that Practice might have to personal jurisdiction or venue in those courts.
+24. Governing Law.
+This Agreement shall be governed by and construed in accordance with the internal laws of the State of Florida, without reference to its principles of conflict of laws.
+Practice hereby agrees to consent to the personal jurisdiction of the state and federal courts situated within the State of Florida for purposes of enforcing this Agreement and waive any objection that Practice might have to personal jurisdiction or venue in those courts.